tapaskumardash/PRODIGY_DS_5/README.md

 - matplotlib
 - seaborn

-Install the required packages using pip:
+Install the required packages using pip